genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 - `db`: name of the database.
 - `user`: username to connect to the database.
 - `password`: the associated password.

+### Session

+This section defines sessions limits

+You can define the maximum number of download sessions (one session per job) for downloading distant data (if user gives url as input).

+- `max_download_sessions`: Maximum number of download sessions (one session per job) for downloading distant data (if user gives url as input).

+You can also change some delay for webserver mode (for expert, just left them by default else)

 ### Mail